for ‘Most promising intervention for people with dementia and their carers' by Foundation Mederic Alzheimer and Alzheimer’s Disease International.

 My daughter Tanya Mathias, now 54 years old, is mentally challenged and autistic.
 I know what it is like to care for those suffering from mental and physical disabilities.
 For years I have worried about “What after me?"
 A caregiver plays a very important part in the well-being of a patient and it is very difficult to find trusted and reliable caregivers.
 Upon a visit to Nightingales Centre for Ageing and Alzheimer's, I was pleased to find how diligently and affectionately the patients are taken care of.
 This inspired me to associate myself with NMT and support their cause.

-Partnered with NMT to set up the Nightingales Trust Tanya Mathias Eldercare Centre
+Partnered with NMT to set up the Nightingales Trust Tanya Mathias Eldercare Centre, Bangalore

-I would like to share my sincere thanks to the staff and management for keeping our dear ones engaged and active.
+I would like to share my sincere thanks to the staff and management for keeping our dear ones engaged and active at the Dementia Day Care Centre.
 This has brought about marked improvement in the behavior and health condition of my mother.
 I am really thankful and grateful for the support each person extends in terms of pickup and drop or anything of concern which is handled very well at personal and professional level.
 Thanks would just not seem enough.
 At times we are at loss of words but just filled with gratitude and glad have found support in you guys.
 Thanks from the bottom of my heart!

-Daughter of a member at our Dementia Day Care Centre at JP Nagar
+Daughter of a member at our Dementia Day Care Centre, Bangalore

 I have been visiting Sandhya Suraksha over the last few months and I find myself coming back regularly.
-The residents, all of who come extremely disturbed backgrounds, are very well cared for by the dedicated staff.
+The residents, all of who come from extremely disturbed backgrounds, are very well cared for by the dedicated staff.
 From medical attention to emotional support, from recuperation to rehabilitation, no stone is left unturned to ensure the highest standard of attention and care to each and every individual.
-The staff go beyond 'just another job' to really looking after the residents as family.
-Despite the troubles that each resident has overcome, they live together as happy friends and family.
-Most importantly the facilities are impeccably clean and hygenic.
-I am grateful for having been welcomed into the Sandhya Suraksha family and look forward to participating more wholeheartedly in my personal capacity in their beautiful endeavour.
+The staff go beyond 'just another job' to really looking after the elderly residents as family.
+Most importantly the facilities are impeccably clean and hygienic.
+I am grateful for having been welcomed into the Sandhya Suraksha family and look forward to participating more wholeheartedly in my personal capacity in their beautiful endeavor.

-Volunteered at Sandhya Suraksha - Home for Destitute Elderly Women
+Volunteered at Sandhya Suraksha - Home for Destitute Elderly Women, Bangalore

-I deeply appreciate the patient, consistent and compassionate care you are giving to those who become helpless with Dementia.
+I deeply appreciate the patient, consistent and compassionate care you are giving to the eldely, especially to those who become helpless with Dementia.
 Please keep up your good work and my best wishes and blessings to all your team members.

 Dr Ali Khwaja